 Achieving a qualifying score or higher takes a lot of hard work.
 The benefits of this hard work don’t end when you get your certificate in the mail from the National Merit Scholarship Corporation recognizing you as a semifinalist in September of your senior year.

-You can prove to yourself and others the depth of your commitment and drive, that you can put hopes into action and dreams into determination.
-After all, this focused, purposeful effort is the key to achieving success, in anything that you do.
+You can prove to yourself and others the depth of your commitment and drive, and that you can put hopes into action and dreams into determination.
+After all, this focused, purposeful effort is the key to achieving success in anything that you do.

 Being named Semifinalist is just the first step.
 Learn what it takes to become a National Merit Finalist and how to increase your chances of winning.

 Did you know there are four kinds of National Merit Scholarships and over 8,000 are awarded?
 Learn more about the various scholarships here.

 Want to score a perfect SAT score?
 Read our guide on how to do that, written by an SAT perfect scorer.